Tottenham Hotspur F.C.: Kit

 Shirt sponsorship in English football was first adopted by the non-league club Kettering Town F.C. in 1976 despite it being banned by the FA.
-FA soon lifted the ban, and this practice spread to the major clubs when sponsored shirts were allowed on non-televised games in 1979, and then on televised games as well in 1983.
+The ban was soon lifted and the practice spread to the major clubs when sponsored shirts were allowed on non-televised games in 1979, and then on televised games from 1983.
 In December 1983, after the club was floated on the London Stock Exchange, Holsten became the first commercial sponsor logo to appear on a Spurs shirt.
 When Thomson was chosen as kit sponsor in 2002 some Tottenham fans were unhappy as the shirt-front logo was red, the colour of their closest rivals, Arsenal.
 In 2006, Tottenham secured a £34 million sponsorship deal with internet casino group Mansion.com.
 In July 2010, Spurs announced a two-year shirt sponsorship contract with software infrastructure company Autonomy said to be worth £20 million.
 A month later they unveiled a £5 million deal with leading specialist bank and asset management firm Investec as shirt sponsor for the Champions League and domestic cup competitions for the next two years.
 Since 2014, AIA has been the main shirt sponsor, initially in a deal worth over £16 million annually, increased to a reported £40 to £45 million per year in 2019 in an eight-year deal that lasts until 2027.
 In 2023, Tottenham provisionally agreed a three-year shirt sponsorship deal with South Africa Tourism (SAT) starting in 2023/24 and ending in the 2026/27 season.

 Kit suppliers and shirt sponsors

-1 Only appeared in the Premier League.
-Investec Bank appeared in the Champions League, FA Cup, League Cup and Europa League.

-2 Aurasma is a subsidiary of the Autonomy Corporation.

-3 Hewlett-Packard is the parent company of the Autonomy Corporation and only appeared in the Premier League.
-AIA appeared in the FA Cup, League Cup and Europa League.